pyrocms/pyrocms-docs/content/general/basics/the-control-panel.md

 {{ asset:img file="docs/login.png" alt="Login Screen" class="doc_image" }}

 After you've logged in, you'll see the PyroCMS control panel dashboard:

 {{ asset:img file="docs/dashboard.png" alt="Dashboard" class="doc_image" }}

+The news feed (which you can change) shows the latest entries from the PyroCMS [blog](http://www.pyrocms.com/blog) &mdash; keep an eye on it to see when a new version is released.

 ## The CP Menu

-All the sections of your control panel are contained within the top black navigation bar.
-This nav bar changes with what you have access to (if you are an admin, you'll have access to everything).
-Things are divided into the following sections:
+Your entire control panel can be accessed from the top black navigation bar.
+The items with vary depending on which sections you have access to (you're the administrator? that's everything).
+It's divided into the following sections:

-- **Content:** Modules that deal with your sites content.
-You can find the pages, widgets, and blog modules in here, among others.
+- **Content:** Modules that deal with your site's content.
+You can find the pages, widgets, uploaded files and blog modules in here, among others.
-- **Design:** Modules that deal with your site's design structure, such as navigation and themes.
+- **Design:** Modules concerned with a site's presentation, such as navigation and themes.
+It also contains your email templates.
 - **Users:** Controls for users, groups, and permissions.
 - **Utilities:** Here you can find admin utilities like redirects and maintenance.
 - **Settings:** This section holds settings for the entire site, from the site name to language preferences.
 - **Add-ons:** A list of currently installed core modules, as well as third party modules.
 You can install and manage third party modules here.
+- **Profile:** View your details or change your password.
+Plus a link back to the public website.

 {{ asset:img file="docs/menu.png" alt="PyroCMS menu bar" class="doc_image" }}